astrogirlnim/GeneKnow/docs/DEPLOYMENT_GUIDE.md

 ## 🏗️ Architecture Overview

-GenePredict consists of two main components that are bundled together:
+GeneKnow consists of two main components that are bundled together:

 ```mermaid
 graph TD